 Regardless of the merits of input regulation in general, there is one aspect of online learning for which it is indisputably appropriate: monitoring the finances of providers that are collecting public dollars.
-The charter-school experience is instructive-and worrying.
+The charter school experience is instructive-and worrying.
 Nothing will more rapidly (and justifiably) undermine public confidence in digital learning than seeing charlatans using the medium to collect public dollars.
 A minimal requirement for provision ought to be a clean financial audit in which revenues, expenses, and profits are totally transparent.
-(Expect more on this topic from a future paper in this series, tentatively titled "Making Our School Finance System Work for Digital Learning.")
+(For more on this topic, see chapter four, "School Finance in the Digital-Learning Era," by Paul T. Hill.)

-Outcome-Based Accountability
+Outcome-based Accountability